sqeazy/sqeazy/README.md

 # General Remarks

 Sqeazy is currently undergoing constant development.
 If you want to test-drive it, use the `sqy` application in `bench/`.
 Beware of using it for production data, we guarantee nothing in this case!
+We intend sqeazy to be build out-of-source.

 ## Build instructions